Who is covered under my liability insurance?

 Contractor liability coverage

 Contractors are not technically employees, so your liability insurance may or may not cover them.
-Talk to a TechInsurance agent to find out who is covered under your errors and omissions policy.
+Talk to a TechInsurance agent to find out who is covered under your errors and omissions insurance policy.

-If contractors don’t have their own liability insurance, it can place a greater financial burden on your business.
+If independent contractors don’t have their own professional liability insurance, it can place a greater financial burden on your business.
 It's also worth noting that some clients may not want to work with you if your contractors don’t carry their own liability coverage.

 Who is covered by cyber liability insurance?